Kaviambi/README-Generator/README.md

   *[Questions](#question)

   ## Installation
-  npm install
+  npm index in terminal

   ## Usuage
   README can be generated for any project.

   ## License
-  Apache 2.0
+  Apache_2.0

   ## Contribution
-  README contribution
+  Contribution

   ## Test
   test in terminal